Compatibility of my apps with Mojave: details and advice

 Consolation – a log browser for macOS Sierra and High Sierra

 Version 3 supports a custom library of predicates, custom display styles including colour, text filtering of the message content using regex or simple filters, and support for exporting and importing custom libraries.
 Newly added is support for Signposts in High Sierra and Mojave, as well as their additional keys and new log format, and it nows looks gorgeous in Dark Mode.
-This beta-release is the sixth candidate for the final release, which fixes a couple of rare crashing bugs: Consolation 3.0b11 (Sierra and High Sierra)
+This beta-release is the twelfth candidate for the final release, is now notarized for Mojave, and fixes a minor bug.